-But trespassers cannot sue a dog owner for a dog bite.
-This means that “no trespassing” signs might have more effect in limiting a dog owner’s liability than “beware of dog” signs.
+It should be noted, however, that trespassers cannot sue a dog owner if a dog bites them.
+This means that “no trespassing” signs have a greater effect than “beware of dogs” signs in limiting a dog owner’s liability.

-Dog owners can also defend themselves against dog bite lawsuits if the victim provoked the dog.
-Provocation includes any behavior that would reasonably cause the dog to respond, such as poking the dog or trying to grab it.
+A dog owner can also defend themselves against dog bite lawsuits if the victim provoked the dog.
+Provocation includes any action that would cause the dog to respond, such as poking or grabbing the dog.

 In most cases, the homeowner’s insurance policy of the dog’s owner will handle dog bite claims.
 Specifically, homeowners policies usually have two forms of coverage: Property insurance and liability insurance.
 Property insurance comes into play when a disaster destroys the home.

 Liability insurance protects policyholders from ordinary negligence claims, regardless of where they happen.
 Thus, a dog owner’s insurance policy will probably cover your claim even if the dog bit you while you were out at the park.